CDAGaming/CraftPresence-Mirror/README.md

   a String
 * `rgbaToHex(r,g,b,a ?: 255)` - Converts the specified RGBA color into a Hexadecimal String
 * `stripColors(input)` - Strips Color and Formatting Codes from the inputted String
+* `timeFromEpoch(epochTime)` - Retrive a Time Instant from the specified epoch time
+* `timeFromString(dateString, fromFormat, fromTimeZone ?: null)` - Format a Date String from one timezone and format into a valid Instant instance
+* `timeToEpoch(data)` - Gets the number of seconds from the Java Epoch, derived from specified args
+* `timeToString(date, toFormat, toTimeZone ?: null)` - Format a Date String using the specified timezone and format.
 * `toCamelCase(input)` - Converts a String into a Valid and Acceptable Camel-Case Format
 * `translate(input=String, args=Object...)` - Translates an Unlocalized String, based on the mod translations retrieved for